Birational Geometry of Singular Moduli Spaces of O'Grady Type: The Global Map

 For \eqref{item:main2}, we first realise that $\ell(\cC)$ has full dimension by Lemma \ref{lem:full-cone} and hence must be an open subset of $\amp(M_\sigma(\vv))$ by Proposition \ref{prop:ampleness}.
 Now we know that the image of every non-fake wall of $\cC$ has to be a boundary component of $\amp(M_\sigma(\vv))$ whereas Lemma \ref{lem:fake-replacement} ensures that the image of a fake wall of $\cC$ never separates $\amp(M_\sigma(\vv))$ into two parts.
 Therefore, the image of $\cC$ under $\ell$ is the whole ample cone.

-For \eqref{item:main3}, one direction of inclusion is in Lemma \ref{lem:image-bmm}.
+For the first claim in \eqref{item:main3}, one direction of inclusion is in Lemma \ref{lem:image-bmm}.
 We just need to show that every open chamber of $\bigcone(M_\sigma(\vv))\, \cap\, \mov(M_\sigma(\vv))$ regarded as the ample cone of some birational model of $M_\sigma(\vv)$ is contained in the image of $\ell$.
 Assume we have two such ample cones adjacent to each other, one of which lies in the image of $\ell$ but not the other.
 Then the wall separating the two ample cones must be the image $\ell(\cW)$ of a wall $\cW$ in $\stab(X)$.
 By Lemma \ref{lem:fake-replacement}, $\cW$ cannot be a fake wall since fake walls are not mapped to walls in the movable cone by $\ell$.
 By Lemma \ref{lem:boundary-values}, $\cW$ cannot be a flopping wall since the image of $\ell$ would extend to the other side of $\ell(\cW)$.
 Hence $\cW$ must be a divisorial wall.
 Then we claim that the image of $\cW$ has reached the boundary of $\mov(M_\sigma(\vv))$.
 In fact, since $\ell_{\sigma_0}$ induces a divisorial contraction for a generic $\sigma_0 \in \cW$, $\ell_{\sigma_0}$ has degree zero on each curve contained in the fibres of this contraction, which implies that any line bundle on the other side of $\ell(\cW)$ must have negative degree on these curves contained in fibres.
-Therefore, its base locus contains the entire contracted divisor. \end{proof}
+Therefore, its base locus contains the entire contracted divisor.
+The second claim follows immediately from the surjectivity. \end{proof}

 \begin{remark} Careful readers might have found that our proof of surjectivity of the \bmm map onto the intersection of the big and movable cones is slightly different from that in \cite[Proof of Theorem 1.2 (b)]{BM13}.
 More precisely, we avoided using the statement that any big and movable class is strictly positive, which is well-known for irreducible holomorphic symplectic manifolds, but not for moduli spaces of O'Grady type.
 However, using \cite[Theorem 1.1]{Bri08}, our Theorem \ref{thm:every-model} implies that the same statement is still true for singular moduli spaces of O'Grady type. \end{remark}